Deci-AI/super-gradients/documentation/source/Checkpoints.md

 ```

 In other words, we added another loading mode option- `no_key_matching`.
-This option exploits the fact that the `state_dicts` are `OrderedDict`s, and come in handy when the underlying network's structure remains the same but the `state_dict`s keys do not match ones inside the models `state_dict`.
+This option exploits the fact that the `state_dicts` are `OrderedDict`s, and comes in handy when the underlying network's structure remains the same, but the `state_dict`s keys do not match the ones inside the models `state_dict`.
 Let's demonstrate the different strict modes with a simple example:

 ```python